 Because when we work from a place that says, “I’m enough,” then we stop screaming and start listening, we’re kinder and gentler to the people around us, and we’re kinder and gentler to ourselves.

 That’s all I have.
 Thank you.”

 #Kindness #CommonHumanity #Mindfulness

 Source: Brené Brown is a research professor at the University of Houston Graduate College of Social Work.
 She has been studying vulnerability, courage, authenticity, and shame for the past 20 years.
-In this a transcript of her TED talk, The Power of Vulnerability (2011). https://brenebrown.com
+This is a transcript of her world famous TED talk, The Power of Vulnerability (2011). https://brenebrown.com

 Now you know the power of Trauma Informed Care.
 Let’s turn this framework into a mindset for personal, social and political change.
 If you are unable to, you might need help first, to get safe or become ‘unstuck’ from trauma.
 Reach out for trauma informed care. #YouBelong